brettwilzbach/Panagora_RP_Project/RAILWAY_DEPLOYMENT.md

 This guide will help you deploy the PanAgora Risk Parity Discovery Portal to Railway.

+## ⚠️ CRITICAL: Root Directory Configuration

+**IMPORTANT**: The application is in the `risk-parity-portal/` subdirectory.
+You **MUST** set the root directory in Railway's dashboard, or the build will fail.

 ## Prerequisites

 1. A Railway account (sign up at [railway.app](https://railway.app))